nsinner1/sister-sinner/README.md

 - If you get a question incorrect, you die!
 - Luckily, we created local storage and you can try again.
 - Choose a Harry Potter character then enter a wizard name, click submit.
+- Create a new game by entering a new wizard name, or continue a game by entering an existing name.

 ## Progress
 *2/22*